This post was most recently updated on October 14th, 2020

 The absence of a lockout should increase air pressure on your suspension, which stiffens bike performance on paved roads.

 A hybrid bike is a cross between mountain and touring bikes.
 To determine which is better between the two highly depends on your usage.

 If you are a cyclist that trails along rocky and muddy trails, a mountain bike should fit your activities.
 Otherwise, use a hybrid bike for regular commuting and leisure biking.

 The standard for mountain bikes is 26-inch wheels, 29-inch wheels can move you a lot faster.
 For the most part, you can go for 27.5-inch wheels, especially if you are a bit shorter than 6 feet.

-If you are hesitant to start a passive interest in off-road cycling because you are unsure of what type of bike to get, take this review of the best mountain bikes for under 800 dollars into consideration.
+If you are hesitant to start a passive interest in off-road cycling because you are unsure of what type of bike to get, take this review of the mountain bikes into consideration.

 Take note, you do not have to spend more than a thousand dollars on a bike to start developing your cycling skills.
 Find the right bike size with components tailored to fit the kind of terrain you wish to trail and have the best riding experience!